TondaHack/eth-transaction-check/README.md

 This project is separated into two apps, Core and WebApi.

-The Core app confirms transaction when it has at least 2 confirmations.
+The Core app marks the transaction as valid when it has at least 2 confirmations.
 The Core app could be used as command-line application or called in other umbrella apps as well.

 WebApi is Pheonix application including REST API (scope `api/v1/`) and very simple React application (scope `/`).
 REST API and WEB application are in one module and when the app will crease they could be separated.

 ## ENV
-  * API_KEY="YourApiKeyToken"
+  * API_KEY="YourEtherscanApiKeyToken"

 ## Umbrella Structure
 ```bash